 Dossal

 The dossal hanging behind the altar is a mosaic made of furnishing fabric and appliqué with machine embroidery, designed and made by Beverley Shore Bennett.
-There are nearly 5000 pieces in the central panel, which is the artist’s impression of the Transcendent Christ with the hands in a gesture of blessing.
+There are nearly 5000 pieces in the central panel, which is the artist’s impression of the Transcendent Christ with the hands crafted in particular details to indicate a gesture of blessing.
 The three panels measure approximately 8.8 metres high by 4.5 metres wide.

-The side panels include 12 sections which are representative of aspects of our Doctrine of God.
-Four winged creatures depict the link with the Old Testament as recorded in Ezekiel chapter 1 and later in Revelations chapter 4.
-These have become identified with the four evangelists:
+The sides of the dossal include 12 panels which are representative of aspects of the Christian message.
+In particular, four winged creatures depict the link with the Old Testament in Ezekiel chapter 1 and later in the New Testament in Revelation chapter 4.
+In traditional Christian art these are identified with the four evangelists (gospel-writers) as:

 Matthew - The winged creature with the head of a man